zekunhao1995/DualSDF/README.md

 ### Training
 #### Creating a config file
 It is a good idea to start with an existing config file (i.e. `config/dualsdf_airplanes_demo.yaml`).
 Edit the `data` section to reflex your dataset configuration.
-You will need to make new split files for new datasets.
+You will need to build and specify your own `split_files` for new datasets.
+It is generally a good idea to exclude shapes with large non-manifold regions, as they cannot be represented well with SDFs.
 ```
 data:
     ...